kairosdb/kafka-monitor/README.md

 A stand alone service that reads kafka topic offsets and reports metrics using metrics4j to your favorite time-series database (see https://github.com/kairosdb/metrics4j for details)

+You can run multiple monitors against a single Kafka cluster for redundancy and fail over.
+The Kafka Topic Montior will divide the work between each instance by using internal kafka topics.
+This provides a reliable platform for alerts to detect when consumers are having problems.

 ### Metrics that this service will report
 For metric names and configuring the destination please see the metrics4j.conf file
   * Topic producer count - count of events for each topic being produced.